Our Family’s Pensacola Christmas Bucket List

 13670 Smiley St., Silverhill, AL 36576

-Bonus: If you timed it right, you could make a whole day of it and go to Bellingrath Gardens too.
+Bonus: If you timed it right, you could make a whole day of it and go to Bellingrath Gardens, too.
 It’s an extraordinary walk-through light display.

 5. Holiday Markets

-Hot Glass Cold Brew: Christmas Pajama Party (https://www.firstcityart.org/product/hot-glass-cold-brew-holiday-pajama-party/) at First City Art Center December 1, 2023 from 5-9pm.
+Hot Glass Cold Brew: Christmas Pajama Party (Hot Glass, Cold Brew: Holiday Pajama Party | Facebook) at First City Art Center on December 6th at 5pm.
 (This is a ticketed event.)

-6. Start a Christmas Eve Tradition
+6. Start a Christmas Tradition

-Start a Christmas Eve tradition, and maybe involve a local small business!
-For some reason, we always eat Nachos on Christmas Eve.
+Example: For some reason, we always eat Nachos on Christmas Eve.
 It started when I was in medical training and always had to work on Christmas, so we would celebrate on Christmas Eve at around 8pm when I got off work.
 The only restaurant that was open near us was a Mexican restaurant, and so began our tradition.
-More recently, we’ve been making nachos at home and going for a quick drink at Odd Colony Brewery for Christmas Eve.
+More recently, we’ve been making nachos at home and going for a quick drink at Odd Colony Brewery for their Holiday Ramble on 12/23/24 starting at 5pm or for Christmas Eve.

 7. Attend a Christmas Eve Service